stepagrus/BitHelpers/README.md

 # BitHelpers

+BitHelpers - Is the fast and zero-heap-allocation (where possible) library for bit/byte/hex conversions.

-Target platform: .NET 6
+Target platform: .NET 7

-**EndianBitConverter** - Converts an array of bytes to numeric values and vice versa.
+**BigEndianConverter** and **LittleEndianCovnerter** - Converts an span of bytes to numeric values and vice versa.
+Is zero-heap-allocation.

 **HexHelper** - Converts byte arrays to hexadecimal string and vice versa.